 Dr. Charles Jones Evans

-In his twenty-first season as Music Director/ Conductor of the Long Bay Symphony, Dr. Charles Jones Evans continues to deliver an exceptional standard of performances and imaginative programming.
+In his twenty-second season as Music Director/ Conductor of the Long Bay Symphony, Dr. Charles Jones Evans continues to deliver an exceptional standard of performances and imaginative programming.
 Evans brings a wealth of musical experience to the area, having held conducting positions with professional orchestras and music festivals throughout the United States including the Pine Bluff Symphony (AR), Eastern Philharmonic (Greensboro, NC), Memphis Symphony, Mississippi Symphony, and the Eastman Philharmonia (Rochester, NY).
 As guest conductor he has been featured on the podium of the Richmond Symphony (VA), North Carolina Symphony, Virginia Symphony, Arkansas Symphony, the Memphis Ballet, and additional ensembles in Boston, Cleveland, Dallas, Spokane, and Santa Barbara.
 In Europe, Evans has made guest appearances with the Oradea and Giurgiu Philharmonic Orchestras of Romania and has worked with Conservatory orchestras in Bucharest and other cities.
 Maestro Evans’ orchestral performances are frequently broadcast on National Public Radio.

 Youth Orchestra Manager